Probate

 - Probate Office fees

-Note: In certain cases, the following additional documents may be required, such as, if dementia is mentioned on the death certificate, an Affidavit of Testamentary Capacity will be required to be lodged verifying that the deceased had the capacity as at the date the will was made.
+Note: In some cases, additional documents are needed.
+If dementia appears on the death certificate, an Affidavit of Testamentary Capacity must be lodged.
+This verifies the deceased’s capacity when the will was made.
 This Affidavit is normally provided by the deceased’s general practitioner.

 Grant of Administration with Will Annexed: